bolt/bolt/app/extensions/SimpleForms/readme.md

     option1:
       type: checkbox

+**Date input:**

+    some_date:
+      type: date
+      format: "Y-m-d"

+The `format` option is used for formatting the date in the emails.
+You can use the options that are available in PHP's `date()` function.
+See the [documentation for details](http://php.net/date).

 **Email input with extra recipient:**

-If you want to send a copy of the an email address the visitor entered, you can use the 'use_as' and 'use_with' options for email and text fields.
+If you want to send a copy of the an email address the visitor entered, you can use the `use_as` and `use_with` options for email and text fields.

-You can define as many email fields as you like and the addresses will be used, you need to add the 'use_with' option for each field if you want nice display names.
+You can define as many email fields as you like and the addresses will be used, you need to add the `use_with` option for each field if you want nice display names.

     recipient:
       type: email